- John Innes Centre, Norwich, UK

 - End date

-- This research project aims to further the scientific understanding of the effects of insertion of large amounts of DNA into plants.
+- This research project aims to further scientific understanding and improve techniques of gene insertion.

 - More information

 - Transformation of the world's major cereal crops is in most cases routine.
 However, there are still a large number of gaps in our understanding of the exact mechanism of transgene insertion and the possible wider implications for the safety of transgenic crops.